 When to book airline tickets

 If you’re not working with a travel agent, you’ll have to make some bookings on your own, including your airline tickets.
-Whether you book your flights at the airline’s website or through an online travel agency like Expedia or Orbitz, the most optimal times to book airline tickets are Tuesdays and Wednesdays when airlines post fare sales, and 54 days out is one of the best times to snag a deal to a U.S. destination.
+Whether you book your flights at the airline’s website or through an online travel agency like Expedia or Orbitz, the most optimal times to book airline tickets are Tuesdays and Wednesdays when airlines post fare sales, and 115–21 days (or about four months to three weeks) is one of the best times to snag a deal to a U.S. destination.
 But airfare depends on many factors, so it’s best to determine what a good deal is for your desired route and track it for your preferred travel dates.
-Then, when a low rate appears, you can act on it.
-Use the tracking tools at Airfarewatchdog and FareCompare.
+Through NEA Travel, you can compare rates from multiple carriers to find the best trip for you.

 How to pick a hotel